m2lines/m2lines.github.io/content/research/research1.md

 We will diagnose small-scale physical processes such as:

-* Atmospheric convection and clouds (O'Gorman)
+* Atmospheric convection and clouds (O'Gorman, Yuval)
-* Atmospheric boundary layer processes at the ocean and sea-ice interface (Gentine)
+* Atmospheric boundary layer processes at the ocean and sea-ice interface (Gentine, Connolly)
-* Ocean mesoscale buoyancy fluxes (Abernathey)
+* Ocean mesoscale buoyancy fluxes (Abernathey, Balwada)
-* Ocean submesoscale processes (Le Sommer)
+* Ocean submesoscale processes (Le Sommer, Gorbunova)
-* Ocean mesoscale momentum, energy and air-sea interactions (Zanna)
+* Ocean mesoscale momentum, energy and air-sea interactions (Zanna, Perezhogin)
-* Vertical mixing (Adcroft/Reichl)
+* Vertical mixing (Adcroft, Reichl, Sane)
-* Sea-ice heterogeneity and its influence on air-sea-ice interactions (Holland)
+* Sea-ice heterogeneity and its influence on air-sea-ice interactions (Holland, Zampieri)

 ##### We will also learn from the data resulting from model errors, or data assimilation increments, illustrated in the figure below: